 There are so many models of Beginner Metal Detectors out there, so how do you know what is the Best Beginner Metal Detector for you?

-When you are choosing a metal detector for a beginner the first thing to consider is if the metal detector for an adult or child?
+When you are choosing a metal detector for a beginner the first thing to consider is if it is for an adult or child?

 When choosing the best metal detector for kids it is important to get one that is lightweight and not overly complicated.
 Many Entry Level Metal Detectors have pre-programmed settings for different target types.This is very handy for young beginners as they can literally turn the detector on and start treasure hunting.